-Researchers examine the neuroscience of mental fatigueDecember 10th, 2012 in Neuroscience /
+Researchers examine the neuroscience of mental fatigueDecember 10, 2012 in Medicine & Health / Neuroscience

 We all perhaps know the feeling of mental exhaustion, but what does it mean physiologically to have mental fatigue?
 A new study carried out using brain scans could help scientists uncover the neurobiological mechanisms underlying mental fatigue.